mrwweb/wp-inline-access/readme.txt

 == Changelog ==

+= 0.3.0 (October 18, 2013) =
+* Newly editable fields: Excerpt, Featured Image
+* New styles for targeted metaboxes on the admin
+* Dims images in editable elements when hovered

 = 0.2.0 (October 10, 2013) =
 * Zoom to and highlight clicked edit in admin.
 * "Site description" is now editable